History of Denmark: Post-war

 In 1948, Denmark granted home rule to the Faroe Islands.
 1953 saw further political reform in Denmark, abolishing the Landsting (the elected upper house), colonial status for Greenland and allowing female rights of succession to the throne with the signing of a new constitution.

+The post-war years were marked by rising levels of personal prosperity, which found expression in increased household possession of various consumer goods.
+In 1977, for example, 69.5% of households had a car, 63% a washing machine, 98% a vacuum cleaner, 66% a food mixer, 95% a television, 56% a cassette recorder, 75% a still camera, and 90% a transistor radio, while in 1976 13% of households had a radio recorder, 56% a tape recorder, and 55% a record player.

 Although not one of the war-time United Nations, Denmark succeeded in obtaining a (belated) invitation to the UN Charter conference, and became a founding member of the United Nations organisation in 1945.
 With the Soviet occupation of Bornholm, the emergence of what evolved to become the Cold War and with the lessons of World War II still fresh in Danish minds, the country abandoned its former policy of neutrality and became one of the original founding members of the North Atlantic Treaty Organisation (NATO) in 1949.
 Denmark had originally tried to form an alliance with Norway and Sweden only, but this attempt had failed.
 A Nordic Council later emerged however, with the aim of co-ordinating Nordic policies.
 Later on, in a referendum in 1972, Danes voted in favour of joining the European Community, the predecessor of the European Union, and Denmark became a member on 1 January 1973.
 Since then, Denmark has proven a hesitant member of the European community, opting out of many proposals, including the Euro, which the country rejected in a referendum in 2000.